christianbitter/reading_list/README.md

 <a id="in-progress"></a>
 ## In-Progress

+- **A Quantitative Primer on Investments with R**
+Dale W.R.
+Rosenthal
+- **Regression and Other Stories**
+Andrew Gelman, Jennifer Hill, Aki Vehtari
 - **Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars**
 Deborah G. Mayo